-In fact, our recently completed ‘financial literacy’ survey of over 18,000 Wonga South Africa customers revealed that 83.7% of people surveyed said they would take out credit to buy a house whilst 58.6% of those surveyed said they would take out credit for university education.
+In fact, our recently completed ‘financial literacy’ survey of over 18,000 Wonga South Africa short term loan customers revealed that 83.7% of people surveyed said they would take out credit to buy a house whilst 58.6% of those surveyed said they would take out credit for university education.
 On the other end of the scale and the “not so good” debt: 5% would borrow for a holiday and 4.5% for gadgets, technology or fashion.

 The evidence shows that South African customers are taking on debt in areas we consider ‘bad debt’, something we don’t recommend.
 Before you consider borrowing anything from us, or anywhere else, we suggest you consider three fundamental questions:

 - What’s it for?